EQAR/deqar-docs/docs/submission_object_fields.md

 - Institution Acronym (<code>institution[n].acronym</code>; not required; string)
 The official acronym for each institution may be provided.
 This will be indexed for search.
 *e.g. SWU*

+**Location:** One or more countries must be provided for each new institution record.
+One city may be provided to correspond with each country along with an optional latitude and longitude.
+In the case that the institution is located in more than one city in the same country, then this would require a separate country/city entry for each city.

+- **Institution Country(\*)** (<code>institution[n].country[n]</code>; conditionally required; string)
+The country/ies where each institution is located must be provided for every new institution record.
+Each country must be provided using either an ISO 3166 alpha2 or ISO 3166 alpha3 country code (see [ISO 3166-1 standard](https://en.wikipedia.org/wiki/ISO_3166-1)).
+Institution countries will be indexed for search.
+*e.g. BG*
+*e.g. BGR*

+- Institution City (<code>institution[n].city[n]</code>; not required; string)
+The city name, preferably in English, where the institution is located in each country may be provided for each institution record.
+If an institution is located in more than one city, then a separate country/city pairing should be entered for each city.
+Institution cities will be indexed for search.
+*e.g. Sofia*

+- Institution Latitude (<code>institution[n].latitude[n]</code>; not required; float)
+- Institution Longitude (<code>institution[n].longitude[n]; not required; float)
+The exact latitude and longitude of the institution site or the general latitude and longitude of the city of the institution may also be provided for each institution record.
+*e.g. 48,208,356; 1,636,776*